gcallah/JohnGray/papers/callahan.md

 fruition, the result will be not one "Supreme Being... [but] many different gods, each of them a parody of human beings that once existed" (2018, p.
 70).

-In a chapter on "God-Haters," Gray demonstrates his ability to unearth obscure but curious anecdotes from the byways of history that help illustrate a theme he is exploring.
+In a chapter on "God-Haters," Gray again demonstrates his ability to unearth obscure but curious anecdotes from the byways of history that help illustrate a theme he is exploring.
 In this case, gray turns to the life and work of English literary critic and poet William Empson.
 Empson was, indeed, a "God hater," writing "The Christian God the Father... is the wickedest thing yet invented by the black heart of man" (quoted in Gray 2018, p.
 117).
 Yet Empson had an affinity for